alec-mitnik/country-quizzes/README.md

 Includes automated unit tests and a few integration tests using vitest and testing-library.
 Tests favor detecting elements by role and accessible name where possible.
+This testing continues to be worked on in aims to reach more comprehensive coverage.

 To run this project locally, clone the repository, run `npm install`, then use the configured script commands in package.json to build or test the code.